-We have four different code editors built into the micro:bit website, ready to use straight away.
+We have two shiny new code editors available for use straight away.
 For those who don't need any extra instruction and just want to get stuck in, you can visit the Create Code page, choose your weapon and get to work.

 Content for both teachers and students

 For Teachers, there's a whole section of the website dedicated to teaching resources and other handy info about the world of the micro:bit.
-We recommend checking back on the Teachers and Parents page regularly to find new lesson plans, micro:bit events and coding tools to give you the cutting edge in the classroom.
+We recommend checking back on the Teach page regularly to find new lesson plans, micro:bit events and coding tools to give you the cutting edge in the classroom.

 For Children, the front page of the website is their oyster.
 We're constantly updating the homepage with new activities, often themed around hit BBC shows and major events.
 For a more in-depth look at what’s on offer, the Ideas page is the best way of seeing projects to try in class, in code clubs or just at home.